awie3di/docs/articles/quickstart/backend/aspnet-core-webapi/v2/01-authorization.md

 ## Before You Start

 If you want to follow along with this tutorial, you can download the [seed project](https://github.com/auth0-samples/auth0-aspnetcore-webapi-samples/tree/v2/Quickstart/00-Starter-Seed).
-The seed project is a basic ASP.NET Web API with a simple controller and some of the NuGet packages.
+The seed project is a basic ASP.NET Web API with a simple controller and some NuGet packages.
 It also contains an `appSettings.json` file where you can configure the Auth0-related settings for your application.

 To see what the project looks like after each of the steps, check the [Quickstart folder of the Samples repository](https://github.com/auth0-samples/auth0-aspnetcore-webapi-samples/tree/v2/Quickstart).